-After prayers at 3:10 pm, all students will be escorted by teachers and staff to their dismissal destination.
+After prayers at 3:10 pm (Wednesdays on 2:10 pm), all students will be escorted by teachers and staff to their dismissal destination.
 The default destination of every student will be carline.
-Other destinations must be specified by the parent/guardian at the beginning of the year using the school drop-off form.
+Other destinations must be specified by the parent/guardian at the beginning of the year using the school drop-off form, and changes to that must be given to the office, in writing, ahead of dismissal time.

-Walkers will be escorted to the front door on Russell Road and escorted across the road by the crossing guard provided by the school.
-Students and drivers are to follow the directions of the Crossing Guard on duty.
+Walkers will be dismissed to Russell Road through the gates between the Church and the School.
 Under no circumstances are children to be dropped off on the street (Russell or Glebe Roads) or be picked up by car at these locations.